tsgates/arch-wiki-markdown/wiki/ASUS_N82JV.md

 Suspend to RAM
 --------------

-Note:As far as I can tell, there is a general issue with USB 3.0 and suspending at the kernel level.
+Note:As far as I can tell, there is a general problem with USB 3.0 and suspending at the kernel level.

 Note:This is section was written in kernel 2.6.36.2-1 and with the